aldrichvalentino/cbr-form-generator/README.md

 - Spring Boot Application for serving web forms and displaying results
 - jCOLIBRI for Case-based Reasoning

+# Requirements
+1. Java (v8 or more)
+2. MySQL DB
+3. WordNet Lexical DB

 # How to build
 For `vscode` users first:
 1. Clone the repo